A selection of quotes from St. Thomas Aquinas on the eucharist, the sacrament of Christ’s body and blood, and the sacrament of sacraments.

 Q. 75, Art.
 5. “It is evident to sense that all the accidents of the bread and wine remain after the consecration.
 And this is reasonably done by Divine providence.
 First of all, because it is not customary, but horrible, for men to eat human flesh, and to drink blood.
 And therefore Christ’s flesh and blood are set before us to be partaken of under the species of those things which are the more commonly used by men, namely, bread and wine.”

 Q. 76, Art.
 1. (Whether the Whole Christ is Contained under This Sacrament?)
 Objection #2 says “Only the flesh and blood of Christ are contained in this sacrament.
 But there are many other parts of Christ’s body, for instance, the nerves, bones, and such like.”
 Thomas’ response: “It is absolutely necessary to confess according to Catholic faith that the entire Christ is in this sacrament.”

 The Summa Theologiae is the great final but unfinished, multi-volume work of St. Thomas Aquinas who died in 1274.
-It contains a treatise on all the sacraments.
+It’s third part or volume contains a treatise on all the sacraments.
 The quotes above are excerpts from the section on the Eucharist, the sacrament of Christ’s body and blood.
 Aquinas’ Commentary on the Sentences of Peter Lombard was written earlier in his life, but also treated of the sacrament of the Eucharist.

 Banner/featured image by an unknown artist.
 Public domain.